 The main factors to keep in mind are the number of pilgrims, the actual route or section and the weather:

-Most Camino routes are best enjoyed from Spring to Autumn.
+Most Camino routes are best enjoyed from Spring to Autumn (from April to October).
 The busiest months on the Camino routes are actually the Summer months (July and August), as they coincide with the holiday season in Spain and many other European countries.

 If you are looking for a social experience, the Camino Frances has a good number of pilgrims on the trail most of the year, particularly the last section walking into Santiago de Compostela.

 The French Way attracts approximately 66% of all Camino pilgrims, to give you an idea of just how popular the route is.

 If you are looking to meet a few fellow pilgrims but you would prefer to avoid the busy Summer months on the Camino Frances, the Camino Portugues is a great alternative.

 Weather is a big factor for many people when tackling a walking or cycling adventure such as the Camino.